someodd/someodd.github.io/showcase/_posts/2024-03-18-whisper-radio.md

 whatever.
 It's a regular HTTP link, not HTTPS.
 Which some browsers these days may have trouble with, because they'll try to force HTTPS, maybe.

-image in audacious

-image in vlc (phone)
+I have used VLC to listen to it on my phone.

 ## set up+securing (walk through what i did)

-Read the project's readme. it'll be more reliable for big parts of this and I won't be going over everything here.
+Read [the project's README.md](https://github.com/someodd/whisper-radio). it'll be more reliable for big parts of this and I won't be going over everything here.

 I started setting up inside a screen session i use for server stuff. i created a new window (Simply press `Ctrl-a` followed by `c`).